Voices of ISSAY! Mag

 • Karen Pheasant-Neganigwane

 Karen Pheasant-Neganigwane is an Anishinaabe scholar.
 Karen’s path to activism and scholarly work started during the height of the civil rights era of the ’70s.
-The social project of Rochdale college (Toronto) led with “idealism, artistic spirit and free speech” provided the embryonic opening for her inquisitive spirit.
 She has spent the past forty years being mentored by iconic Indigenous scholars from the Great Lakes of her people to Treaty three, Treaty six and currently in Treaty seven.
 Her Western education includes a B.A. in Political Science and English Literature, graduate studies in Educational Policy Studies from the University of Alberta.

 Issue 02 • Decolonizing Rhythm